k-rol/AudioEndPointController/README.md

 AudioEndPointController
 =======================

-Adapted to be used as a DLL instead of an EXE as originally intended.
+Adapted to be used as a DLL through P/INVOKE instead of an EXE as originally intended.

 How to use in C#